lukepighetti/nps_flutter/results/state-management.md

 - make it smaller , it does too much , routing, state management, localization , etc
 - no need to improve, just don't use it
+- better docs and name ;)

 ### What do you like about it?

 - state management, dependency injection
 - getx was fast for small app development
+- Easy to understand, less typing, not verbose, makes sense even at fast glance

+## mobx

+### What could be improved?

+- Tracking async action oob, no generation (meta programmming will solve this soon)

+### What do you like about it?

+- Easy to build full reactive apps with a lot of observables / computed ones

 ## provider